zhaoyul/aposd-vs-clean-code/README.md

 I think it's somewhat better than where it started.

-It was NOT my intent, in this chapter, to teach my readers how to write the most optimal prime number generator.
+It was _not_ my intent, in this chapter, to teach my readers how to write the most optimal prime number generator.
 That was the last thing on my mind, and the last thing I wanted on theirs.

-**JOHN:**

-I use this code for an in-class exercise in a software design course that I teach at Stanford.
-I give students about 30 minutes to read over the code and discuss it in pairs.
-Invariably, the students can't get comfortable with the code in that time; they are unable to understand how the algorithm works or why.
-I also struggled to understand this code.
-In the class, we discuss why the code is so impenetrable, then students rewrite it to simplify it.

-**UB:**

-Thirty minutes?
-Wow.
-Maybe I'm just dense but it took me a lot longer than that to understand it.
-I even had Knuth's original description and I still had to puzzle it out for a really long time.
-I even had the code that I expect you will show next, and since it has been eighteen years, it *still* took me a lot longer than 30 minutes to work it all out.

-**JOHN:**

-I'm not sure what you're getting at here, but to me, if 70 lines of of self-contained code with no external dependencies can't be understand in 30 minutes by two people working together, then that code has serious problems.
-I'm unwilling to accept that such high of complexity is inevitable without first trying to fix it.
-And in this particular case
-I'm confident that the complexity can be reduced significantly.

-(Note: I think both your comment and my comment are distractions; I'd be happy to remove mine if you're willing to remove yours.
-You can either delete both those comments and this parenthetical, or leave both comments and just delete this parenthetical)

 **JOHN:**